Webilop/woocommerce-html5-video/readme.txt

 * Fix encoding video data on saving of products for PHP versiones under 5.4.0.
 * Fix on active checkbox in list of videos in products.

+= 1.7.5 =
+* Fix on active checkbox in table of videos attached to a product.
+* Support for preview mode for oEmbedded videos.
+* Addition of notice message about reviews of the plugin.
+* Change on modal window to select or upload videos in the media library.
+* Modification of styles and structure of modal window to add videos to a product.
+* Support for Webm video format.
+* Modifications of styles in table of videos attached to a product.